tripp399/rss-feed-aggregator/README.md

     - Architecture design

 ## Project Description
+RSS feeds are a means for a interested subscriber to receive updates about their preferred web-based content within a very short time after it is updated.

-RSS Feed aggregator is the perfect project to show how the power of multithreading.
+RSS Feed aggregator is the perfect project to demonstrate the power of multithreading.
 It is a means to show the famous problem of producer-consumer.
-There are multiple RSS Feed available on the web.To get their content of various in one place we need to -
+There are multiple RSS Feed available on the web.
+To display the content of various sites in one place we need to -
-Request for that web page
+1. Request for that web page
-1. Wait till we receive a response of the feed
+2. Wait till we receive a response of the feed
-2. Parse the elements of the feed
+3. Parse the elements of the feed
-3. Aggregate the result of various sources
+4. Aggregate the result of various sources

-Doing these 4 tasks in serial manner will take a long time and doesn’t utilize the computing power we have.If we delegated the tasks to multiple processors to do these process in a concurrent manner we will achieve faster retrieval of information.
+Performing these 4 tasks in a sequential manner is a time consuming process and doesn’t utilize the computing power we have.If we delegated the tasks to multiple processors to do these process in a concurrent manner we will achieve faster retrieval of information.

-In this project, we used various techniques to delegate tasks for creating concurrent execution tasks.
-The various techniques we tried are -
+In this project, we used various techniques to delegate tasks for concurrent execution.
+The techniques we implemented are as follows -

 - Blocking queues
 - Thread Pools
 - Direct Mapping to Threads
+- Sequential execution (to display the efficiency of concurrent techniques)

 ## Pre-requisite for building